Home

 FlowPurpose

 Adaptive OnboardingOne question at a time.
-Understands your rhythm, what keeps you awake, how you clear your mind.
+Learns the user's rhythm, what keeps them awake, how they offload.
 Connects bedroom devices.
-Outputs a personalized routine preview you can adjust.
+Ends with a routine preview they can adjust before day one.

-Night PrepLights, sound, temperature, device wind-down, alarm - all in one flow, as part of winding down.
-Treats the room as part of the routine.
+Night PrepLights, sound, temperature, devices, alarm: one flow, as part of winding down.
+The room is part of the routine.

-Guided MeditationYog Nidra with Sankalpa.
+Guided MeditationYog Nidra with a personal Sankalpa.
 Phone-aside prompt.
 Auto-pause on movement.
-Ends with a completion state.

-Sequence rationale: The order is not arbitrary.
-Environment shifts first, before the mind is asked to change.
-Declutter Mind comes second because unresolved thoughts block meditation.
-Guided Breathing bridges cognitive offloading to physical relaxation.
-Yog Nidra closes the sequence - receptive, not effortful, right for an already-settling mind.
+Why this order: Environment shifts first, before the mind is asked to do anything.
+Declutter Mind comes second because unresolved thoughts actively interfere with meditation.
+Guided Breathing moves the body from cognitive to physical.
+Yog Nidra closes it: receptive, not effortful, suited to a mind already settling.

 Edge Cases